Dynamic Plus Segment

 You can access your created segments through the path “Contacts > Segments”.

-To create a Dynamic Plus Segment, click on Create New Segment, select the Dynamic Plus Segment type, and then click Go to Segment Editor.
+To create a dynamic plus segment, click on Create New Segment, select the type Dynamic Plus Segment and click on Go to segment editor.

 Interface

-1. Main Menu: to save the segment or a copy, restore the last saved configuration, rename, and delete segments.
+1. Main menu: to save the segment or a copy, reset the last saved configuration, rename, and delete segments.

-2. Filter Selector: to define the segment using multiple available filters.
+2. Filter selector: to define the segment through the multiple available filters.

-3. Preview: to check how many contacts would be included or excluded if the segment were created.
-Additionally, a text summary is available so you can read and share the description of your segment.
+3. Preview: to check, when creating the segment, how many contacts would enter it and how many would be left out.
+Additionally, a text-mode summary is available so you can read and share the description of your segment.

 How It Works

-Dynamic Plus Segments allow you to add filters based on contact fields or activities to design your segment as precisely as possible.
+Dynamic plus segments allow adding filters on contact fields or on activities to design your segment as precisely as possible.

-Dynamic Plus Segments update automatically approximately every three hours, maintaining their accuracy and that of the strategies they participate in.
+Dynamic plus segments update automatically, approximately every 3 hours, maintaining their accuracy and that of the strategies in which they participate.

-The fields and activities available for filtering are categorized as follows:
+The fields and activities available to use as filters are categorized as follows:

 • "Products": to filter by product visit activities.